Information that Must be Disclosed to UC Berkeley

 • Any “Covered Individual” as defined by the sponsoring federal agencies

+What is filed Depends upon source of funding: Designated Employees file the annual Form 700.
 Annual reports and prior approval requests for certain activities

 In the proposal application: a list of an individual's proposed and active projects and sources of support.
 This includes both financial support and in-kind contributions (e.g., office/laboratory space, equipment, supplies, employees, students).